Alluxio/alluxio/docs/en/overview/Getting-Started.md

 image, check the box next to it.
 Besides, click the `+` button and add yourself to the list of users that are allowed for Remote Login if you are not already in it.

+## Tuning

+### Optional Dora Server-side Metadata Cache

+By default, Dora worker caches metadata and data.
+Set `alluxio.dora.client.metadata.cache.enabled` to `false` to disable the metadata cache on docker worker if needed.
+If disabled, client will always fetch metadata from under storage directly.

+### High performance data transmission over Netty

+Set `alluxio.user.netty.data.transmission.enabled` to `true` to enable transmission of data between clients and Dora cache nodes over Netty.
+This avoids serialization and deserialization cost of gRPC, as well as consumes less resources on the worker side.

+## Known limitations

+1. Currently, only one UFS is supported by Dora.
+Nested mounts are not supported yet.
+2. Currently, the Alluxio Master node still needs to be up and running.
+It is used for Dora worker discovery, cluster configuration updates, as well as handling write IO operations.
+3. Currently, Alluxio Fuse is not supported with Dora on Kubernetes with the existing helm chart.
+The helm chart supporting Alluxio Fuse is under development.